-The Arbor School is a new school which opened in Al Furjan in September 2018.
-The British Curriculum School has a particular focus on ecological awareness, responsibility and sustainability.
+The Arbor School opened in Al Furjan in September 2018.
+Now in its second year of operation, the British Curriculum School has a particular focus on ecological awareness, responsibility and sustainability.

 The story so far...

-The Arbor School is a premium all-through school located to the south of Dubai, designed to serve families in Al Furjan, Discovery Gardens, and Jebel Ali Village and within easy reach of Jumeirah Village Triangle, Green Community, Dubai Sports City and the International Media Production Zone, and Dubai Marina.
-In addition to the UK curriculum, the school bases its teaching on the International Primary Curriculum (IPC) in Primary school, and will offer the usual core subjects within the UK curriculum as the school grows to Secondary, leading to GCSE and A Level examinations.
+The Arbor School is intended to be a premium all-through school (currently open to Year 7 and growing organically to Year 13) located to the south of Dubai.
+The school is expected to serve families in Al Furjan, Discovery Gardens, and Jebel Ali Village and is within easy reach of Jumeirah Village Triangle, Green Community, Dubai Sports City, the International Media Production Zone, and Dubai Marina.

-The Arbor School is the first in Dubai with a core curriculum focused around ecological education and sustainability, providing its students with "opportunities to plan, collaborate, reflect and make meaningful changes to the world around them."
+It is the first school in Dubai with a core curriculum focused around ecological education and sustainability, providing its students with "opportunities to plan, collaborate, reflect and make meaningful changes to the world around them."

 The school's mission states that "The Arbor School provides a positive, caring and compassionate school environment, in which learners can shine in many different ways.
 Arbor students shall become innovative and capable leaders, with a strong set of ethical values, anchored by a deep sense of environmental justice and sustainability".

-The school has identified five main differentiators that they believe sets the school apart from other schools in Dubai.
+The school has identified four main differentiators that its leaders believe sets it apart from other schools in Dubai.

 The school aims to equip students with the concrete skills necessary to take ideas into action through an experiential, project-based approach to learning and a mind-set of experimentation and free-inquiry.
 This is completed through the adoption of a curriculum chosen to fulfil the Sustainable Development Goals as outlined by the United Nations in 2015 and is enhanced by use of bespoke biodomes, learning gardens and experiential programmes.